 Attendees will be able to work through the toolkit to plan how to launch or grow a similar volunteer approaches in their communities.
 Topics include: enabling conditions, volunteer recruitment, how to engage partners, the role of coordinators in communicating with ambassadors, etc. Attendees will also be provided additional resources to help them launch their own FAC Ambassador program.

 The Colorado Prescribed Fire Council will facilitate a set of discussions about topics that organizations should consider before creating a prescribed fire program.
 The presentations will include a brief review of the Colorado Department of Health and Environment Air Quality permit program and issues of smoke management; Division of Fire Prevention and Control regulations, guidelines and state law; what type of things to consider when starting a new program; and finally special considerations when burning in a highly urban environment.

-Riparian and WUI Fire Tour & Mitigation Conversation
+Riparian & WUI Fire Tour & Mitigation Conversation

-This tour will be led by Colorado Parks and Wildlife to Connected Lakes at James M. Robb-Colorado River State Park where a July 4, 2019 riparian fire burned through the state park and adjacent open space near a neighborhood.
+This tour will be led by Colorado Parks and Wildlife to Connected Lakes at James M. Robb-Colorado River State Park.
+On July 4, 2019 riparian fire burned through the state park and adjacent open space near a neighborhood.
 This tour will include a discussion of mitigation efforts pre-ignition, emergency response and reclamation after the fire.
-An additional state parks riverfront stop near the WUI will illuminate challenges and potential solutions associated with mitigation of fuels in public spaces that abut backyards.
+An additional state parks riverfront stop near the WUI will illuminate challenges and potential solutions associated with mitigation of fuels in public spaces that abut backyards